seanErmilov/Konimbo-exam/README.md

 - **Product Details Page**: Upon clicking a product, users are redirected to a page showing the product's title, image, description, and price.
 - **Responsive Design**: The app adjusts seamlessly to different screen sizes, providing a user-friendly experience on both desktop and mobile devices.

+## Limitations
+If I had more time, I would have focused on handling errors and managing empty data states.
+Currently, the project may not handle errors or empty data gracefully, but these improvements would be addressed in future updates.

 ## Installation Instructions

 1. **Clone the repository**: